Trip Grade: Fitness level and Health

-Everest Base Camp trek is 11 days long if we exclude the arrival, preparation, and departure days.
-For this exhausting journey, we will be staying at the best service providing lodges as much as possible.
+The Everest Base Camp trek is 11 days long if we exclude the arrival, preparation, and departure days.
+For this exhausting journey, we will be staying at the best service-providing lodges as much as possible.

 Most lodges above Namche don't have an attached bathroom but some lodges of Dingboche and Pheriche do have attached toilets but bathrooms are separately built.
 Before and after the trek you are staying at a hotel in Kathmandu, which is included in the package.
-During your stay in Kathmandu, you can choose a wide range of hotels of your likings and budgets.
+During your stay in Kathmandu, you can choose a wide range of hotels of your liking and budget.

 Facilities of wi-fi connection and hot showers are also available for an extra cost during the trek.

 Nepal Tourist Visa Info

 All foreigners, excluding Indian nationals, will require a visa to enter Nepal.
 However, European countries can obtain visa-on-arrival at the Tribhuvan International Airport, Ktm, Nepal.